Skip to content

 For example, let’s say we’re performing some dumbbell bench press sets and our goal is hypertrophy.
 Reps and how effective they’ll be from a hypertrophy context will ebb and flow throughout our sets.

-The first reps we perform in our dumbbell bench press sets will have a different impact on hypertrophy compared to the final reps where we’re getting closer to task failure and recruiting more muscle fibers with greater amounts of mechanical tension.
+The first reps in our dumbbell bench press sets will have a different impact on hypertrophy than the final reps, which are closer to task failure and recruit more muscle fibers with greater amounts of mechanical tension.

-The idea behind MYO-REP training is to expedite our means to get to “effective reps” while saving our total spent in the gym performing sets.
-Basically, how can we get to those “effective reps” that will be recruiting more muscle fibers faster?
-That’s a goal of MYO-REP training.
+The idea behind MYO-REP training is to expedite our progress to “effective reps” while reducing our time spent in the gym performing sets.
+Basically, how can we get to those “effective reps” that will recruit more muscle fibers faster?
+That’s the goal of MYO-REP training.

 How To Use MYO-REP Training